-Woodlands Church is excited to be hosting two full time residents for the 2024-2025 Ministry Year.
+Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

-Our program seeks to give experiential development opportunities for prospective ministry leaders, and will work to find ministry placement opportunities for them.
-Our full time program focuses on broad ministry engagement, continuing seminary education, and spiritual formation, all focused on producing long-term, successful ministry leaders.
+Our full-time educational program provides experiential development and learning opportunities for future ministry leaders, and then works to find ministry placement opportunities for them.
+Residency focuses on giving broad ministry experiences, while providing seminary education and spiritual formation, all focused on producing long-term, successful ministry leaders for today’s churches.

 Why should I consider Residency at Woodlands?